-The entire property is located in an area designated as a critical aquifer recharge area (CARA 1 and 3).
+The entire property is located in an area designated as a critical aquifer recharge area (CARA 1, 2 and 3).
 The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
 Credit for this category is recommended.

-- Buffer to public or current use classified land The property is abutting land participating in the Designated Forestland program to the south (parcel #022102-9142).
+• Buffer to public or current use classified land

+The property is abutting land participating in the PBRS program to the north (parcel #072303-9062).
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to these adjacent lands, which exceeds the category's requirement.
-Credit for this category is recommended. - Forest stewardship land

-The property contains more than eight acres of contiguous forest.
-The owners are interested in improving the health and diversity of their forest and have provided a forest stewardship plan that has been approved by a county forester.
 Credit for this category is recommended.

+• Forest stewardship land

+The property contains more than 15 acres of contiguous forest.
+The owner is interested in developing a forest stewardship plan to improve on the health and diversity of the property.
+At this time, credit for this category cannot be recommended because a plan has not been provided.
+However, if a forest stewardship plan is provided by December 1, 2023, and approved by the department on or before December 31, 2023, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
 Award of this category requires an annual progress report from the landowner (see below, Section B. 11.), which should be sent to PBRS staff by either email or other agreed to method.